 Walk into our Stevens Ave.
 Headquarters at any time of the day and you’ll be hit with the sweet aroma of freshly baked breads and pastries.
 Our fearless baking leader, Violet, instills passion and an artisanal craft that results in our team creating extraordinary sweet and savory baked goods.

 Bread is a simple product made from flour, water, salt and some form of leavening.
 As with everything we do at Rosemont, the ingredients are key.
-When you buy 2,000 pounds of flour every week, you want to feel good about the product it turns out and about where it’s coming from.
-We source our ingredients as close to home as possible, and we look for consistent, high quality product and balanced company values.
+When you buy 2,000 pounds of flour every week, you want to feel good about the product it turns out, and about where it’s coming from.
+We source our ingredients as close to home as possible, and we look for consistent, high quality product from companies whose values align with our own.
 Our relationship with Maine’s own Maine Grains is an example of this work.
 We have been using the Maine Grains 100% Whole Wheat flour in our breads for years (it is the only 100% Whole Wheat we bake with).
 We are excited to now be expanding into some of their more specialty, heritage flours, such as the Øland Wheat Flour, as we introduce new, locally-inspired breads to compliment our menu of longstanding Rosemont fan-favorites.
 These grains bring epic flavor and history to our bakery.

 Ingredients for making good breads also include a lot of intangibles, like skilled, well-trained bakers with a firm grasp of technique.
 And when you bake seven days a week, hand portioning and hand shaping over a dozen varieties of traditional breads, things like temperature fluctuations and care taken in transporting the product from the baker’s table to a customer’s kitchen, mean that you are making small adjustments all the time.
 In small production artisanal baking, everything is organic in nature and the human element is always present.